What is Diabetes?

 Your podiatrist will also look for general foot conditions which may lead to future problems.
 They will work with you to show you how to monitor your own feet, in between consultations.

-If any changes have occurred or you have an infection or wound, you will need more frequent care in the form of a tailored care plan.
+If any changes have occurred or you have a infection or wound, you will need more frequent care in the form of a tailored care plan.

 To prevent problems

-- See your podiatrist immediately if something is not healing or if you find a red swollen area.
+and see your podiatrist immediately if something is not healing or if you find a red swollen area

 The best type of footwear fits well and protects your feet.
 Wherever possible, wear shoes to avoid injury.